The IFoA Foundation

-The IFoA Foundation is a recently formed charity which is an amalgamation of all the profession's previous charities.
+The IFoA Foundation is a recently formed charity that is an amalgamation of the profession's previous charities.

-I am delighted to see the Foundation launched during my year as President.
-We now have a real focus on supporting the actuarial profession, both in the UK and overseas, so much good will come from this initiative.
+I am delighted to support the Foundation during my year as President, and to do my part at this poignant moment and against the backdrop of an extraordinary and unprecedented year.
+We have a real focus on supporting the actuarial profession, both in the UK and overseas, and can bring so much good from this initiative.

 We have three objectives